AFCON 2025: FIFA Sends Message to CAF Ahead of Verdict on Senegal’s Case

 Source: Getty Images

-Ndala’s decision prompted a protest from Senegal's technical area, with head coach Pape Thiaw ordering his players to leave the pitch and return to the dressing room.
+Ndala’s decision prompted a protest from Senegal's technical area, and head coach Pape Thiaw ordered his players to leave the pitch and return to the dressing room.

-The match was paused for about 17 minutes before Sadio Mane intervened and urged his teammates to return to the pitch and complete the match.
+The match was paused for about 17 minutes before Sadio Mane intervened and urged his teammates to return to the pitch and complete the match regardless of what happens afterwards.

 Read also